-According to these instructions, the determination as to whether a foreign national who is included in the express entry pool of candidates occupies the rank required in order to be issued an invitation to apply (ITA) will be made using the total number of points assigned to him/her based on the information provided in their “expression of interest” and using the Comprehensive Ranking System that consists of the following components:
+According to the curent instructions, the determination as to whether a foreign national who is included in the express entry pool of candidates occupies the rank required in order to be issued an ITA will be made using the total number of points assigned to him/her based on the information provided in their “expression of interest” and using the Comprehensive Ranking System that consists of the following components:

 (a) core human capital factors;